 Time-Series Format: List the file format used for the output data.
 Describe any metadata necessary to understand the output file.
 A technical reference can be helpful for explaining details of the format and how the output is organized.
 This information is important for users planning to integrate the output with external data analysis and visualization systems.

 Model Output Statistics: Hydrological models may compute statistics of the simulated output time-series.
 For example, maximum stream flow discharge or total volume over a specified period may be computed by the model.
 Statistics can provide context when compared to long-term average values (e.g., normal conditions).
-Statistics may make it easy to access simulated flow as approximately normal conditions, above normal, or below normal.
+Statistics may make it easy to assess simulated flow as approximately normal conditions, above normal, or below normal.
 The availability of observed data makes it possible to compute additional statistics on model performance, such as the Nash Sutcliffe coefficient or Root Mean Square Error.
 List the output statistics produced by the model.

 Statistics Format: Some hydrological models compute statistics directly from time-series data.
 Other models may store statistics as metadata with the time-series output.
 Some models store statistics in a separate file from the time-series data.
 List the file format used for the output statistics, or describe the file where the statistics can be found.